 The compensation detailed below excludes the salaries and benefits the Portfolio Minister receives.
-The Minister's remuneration and allowances is set by the Parliamentary Salaries and Superannuation Act 1968 and is reported within the Department of Parliamentary Services' Financial Report.
+The Minister's remuneration and allowances is set by the Parliamentary Salaries and Superannuation Act 1968 and is reported in the State's Annual Financial Report.

-Compensation of KMP's (a) 2021 2020
+Compensation of KMP's (a) 2022 2021

-Short-term employee benefits 1,300 1,226
+Short-term employee benefits 1,476 1,300

-Post-employment benefits 108 109
+Post-employment benefits 128 108

-Other long-term benefits 102 13
+Other long-term benefits 25 102

-Total ^(b) 1,510 1,348
+Total ^(b) 1,629 1,510